SasmitC/ROS_Udacity_NanoDegree/Project1_Build_My_World/Readme.md

 # Project 1 - Build My World

-In this project, I created a Gazebo simulation of an office environment that goes by the name MyOfficeWorld.world.
+In this project, I created a Gazebo simulation of an office environment that goes by the name ```MyOfficeWorld.world```.
 I also built a Gazebo model of a customized differential drive robot and equipped it with Gazebo plugins, for instance, hokuyo laser scanner and a RGB camera sensor.
-The project also teaches the student to insert plugins, which are nothing but C++ code snippets that interact with the Gazebo world file.
-This Gazebo world and the robot model was used for all subsequent projects.
+The project teaches the student to insert plugins, which are nothing but C++ code snippets that interact with the Gazebo world file.
+This Gazebo world and the robot model will be used for all subsequent projects.

 ## Table of Contents